chaturay/serverless-artillery/README.md

 For the purposes of facilitating the use of this tool in a CI/CD pipeline, if any of the acceptance tests fail to successfully complete, the process will exit with a non-zero exit code.

-To control the number of samples taken and constituting success, you may supply the following (default values listed):
+### To control the number of [samples](glossary.md#sampling) taken and constituting success, you may supply the following (default values listed):
 ```
 sampling:
   size: 1            # The size of sample set
-  averagePause: 5   # The average number of seconds to pause between samples
+  averagePause: 0.2  # The average number of seconds to pause between samples
-  pauseVariance: 2  # The maximum difference of the actual pause from the average pause (in either direction)
+  pauseVariance: 0.1 # The maximum difference of the actual pause from the average pause (in either direction)
   errorBudget: 0     # The number of observed errors to accept before alerting
 ```

 ## Monitoring Mode

 Detect outages quickly.
-Don't wait for a sufficiently motivated customer to work their way you.
-No... don't obssess.
-Automate!
+Use synthetic customer activity to continously validate expected system behavior and alert you immediately if your users will be impacted.

-To use:
+### To use:

-0. If you haven't already, use the `slsart configure` command to obtain customizable function assets.
+1. If you haven't already, use the `slsart configure` command to obtain customizable function assets
-1. Uncomment the Subscription section of your serverless.yml and add at least one subscription.
+1. Uncomment the Subscription section of your serverless.yml, add at least one subscription
+1. \[Re]deploy your service (`slsart deploy`)
-2. Ensure that you have `match` clauses defined for each request in your script's flows to validate responses. (["official" docs](https://github.com/shoreditch-ops/artillery/blob/master/core/lib/engine_util.js#L318), see [#116](https://github.com/Nordstrom/serverless-artillery/issues/116)).
+1. To receive alerts when errors occur, ensure you have `match` clauses defined on each request in your script (to validate service responses - see ["official" docs](https://github.com/shoreditch-ops/artillery/blob/master/core/lib/engine_util.js#L318) - see also [#116](https://github.com/Nordstrom/serverless-artillery/issues/116))

 Then...

-To try it:
+### To try it:

 Add `-m` to the `invoke` command:
 ```
 $ slsart invoke -m
 ```

+Given default configuration, expect that five requests will be made for each flow.
+If all five of them fail (we try to avoid notifying you about blips) then you should receive a notification via the configured mechanism.

-To use on a continuous basis:
+### To use on a continuous basis:

 1. Find `enabled: false` in your `serverless.yml`.
 Set it to `true`.  (that's an attribute of a `schedule` event on the `loadGenerator` function)
-2. Deploy your service using `slsart deploy`.
+1. Deploy your service using `slsart deploy`.

-To run exclusively in monitoring mode, hard code the mode into your script:
+### To run exclusively in monitoring mode, hard code the mode into your script:
 ```
 mode: monitoring
 ...
 ```
 *note: 'monitoring' may be abbreviated to 'mon' in the script*

-Scripts running in monitoring mode do not require a `phases` array in the `config` section of the script but it is expected that performance tests will be run in this mode (via schdule or with the `-m` flag) and have them anyway.
+Scripts running in monitoring mode do not require a `phases` array in the `config` section of the script but it is expected that performance tests will be run in this mode (via a schedule event or with the `-m` flag) and have them anyway.

-To control sampling and alerting, you may supply the following (default values listed):
+### To control [sampling](glossary.md#sampling) and alerting, you may supply the following (default values listed):
 ```
 sampling:
   size: 5            # The size of sample set
-  averagePause: 5   # The average number of seconds to pause between samples
+  averagePause: 0.2  # The average number of seconds to pause between samples
-  pauseVariance: 2  # The maximum difference of the actual pause from the average pause (in either direction)
+  pauseVariance: 0.1 # The maximum difference of the actual pause from the average pause (in either direction)
   errorBudget: 4     # The number of observed errors to accept before alerting
 ```

 ## Function Customization